NIST 800-88 Hard Drive Destruction

 NIST 800-88 Data Destruction Decision Method

 The following flowchart summarizes the NIST 800-88 Sanitization and Disposition Decision Flow Chart.
-Customer, employee, financial and health records are considered “High” security information.
+Customer, employee, financial, and health records are considered “High” security information.

 s